greystate/Greystate-XSLT-Helpers/README.md

 A self-contained clip-on solution for pagination of node-sets.

+> "Just add Pagination"

 ### Media Helpers

-These are probably only applicable to Umbraco macros, since they tackle a very common scenario:
+These are probably only applicable to Umbraco macros, since they tackle a very common scenarios:

 > How can I output Media files and/or folders from my XSLT macros?

+> But I just want to render the image the user picked - why is it so hard???